Join us in this travel blog post where we enjoy the stunning scenery and the delights of the Ullapool stage of the North Coast 500.

 Seafood Bonanza!

 It is no surprise that Ullapool hosts many delicious seafood restaurants.
-Our two favourite venues are the Seaforth Bar & Restaurant and the Seafood Shack.
+My two favourite venues are the Seaforth Bar & Restaurant and the Seafood Shack.

-A relatively new addition to the Ullapool food scene, the Seafood Shack has a small, but ever-changing menu of the very best seafood the region has to offer, served in a contemporary way.
+Now a mainstay on the Ullapool food scene, the Seafood Shack has a small, but ever-changing menu of the very best seafood the region has to offer, served in a contemporary way.
+A pop-up gin shack has also been recently added, so you can have a tasty alchoholic beverage with your local seafood!
+The Rhidorroch Distillery was established near Ullapool in 2020 and combines local ingredients to create an excellent gin.

 Ullapool Museum

-The Ullapool Museum is set back from the harbour area on West Argyll Street and tells the fascinating story of Lochbroom's history and heritage.
+The Ullapool Museum is set back from the harbour area on West Argyll Street and tells the fascinating story of Loch Broom's history and heritage.
 The iconic church building that the museum is housed in was built in 1829 and was in use until 1935.
-During our visit, the museum had an interesting exhibition on the emigration of the local people during the Highland Clearances to Nova Scotia and their voyage on the Dutch vessel Hector in 1773.
+During my visit, the museum had an interesting exhibition on the emigration of the local people during the Highland Clearances to Nova Scotia and their voyage on the Dutch vessel Hector in 1773.

 If you are enjoying this post, remember and subscribe to my mailing list to receive my latest blog posts.